-Bell boots are protective boots for horses.
-They are also called "overreach boots."
+Bell boots, also known as overreach boots, for sale from eBay and Amazon.
 Bell boots serve several purposes: To protect sensitive areas of the coronary band and the bulbs of the heel, and to help prevent the loss of a front shoe.
 Many riders consider bell boots standard equipment for some activities.
-For more information on the purpose of bell boots for horses please scroll down.
+For more information on the purpose of bell boots for horses please scroll down beneath the boots for sale.

 Below: Bell boots on a horse.

-Click here to see all the bell boots directly on Amazon.com.
+- See all the bell boots on eBay

 The Purpose of Bell Boots